flynnbr11/QMLA/docs/rst_tutorial.rst

         return new_models

-This can be implemented locally or in parallel as described above, and analysed as in [listing:analysing\_run], generating figures in accordance with the set by the user in the launch script.
-Outputs can again be found in the subdirectory, including a map of the models generated, as well as the branches they reside on, and the between candidates, [fig:example\_es\_greedy].
+This run can be implemented locally or in parallel as described above, and analysed as in [listing:analysing\_run], generating figures in accordance with the set by the user in the launch script.
+Outputs can again be found in the instances subdirectory, including a map of the models generated, as well as the branches they reside on, and the Bayes factors between candidates, [fig:example\_es\_greedy].

 Tiered greedy search
 --------------------